 - For users who have been using a developer beta, copy and paste the following again to enroll in the DeveloperSeed Beta

 /System/Library/PrivateFrameworks/Seeding.framework/Versions/A/Resources/seedutil enroll DeveloperSeed

-- To this end, users can now close Terminal.
+- To this end, users can now close the Terminal.

-- Make sure Terminal has been closed, then open system preferences
+- Make sure the Terminal has been closed, then open system preferences

 - Check the software update section